pratikkayastha/seo-position/README.md

 Run the following in command prompt
 `docker-compose up -d`
 This will start the backend and frontend app on their individual docker containers.
 You can then browse to the frontend app by browsing localhost:3000.

+This app was a part of a coding challenge where the requirement was not to use any library to parse HTML.